 Mapillary’s computer vision technology automatically detects objects depicted in images, such as buildings, cars, pedestrians, bicycle racks, and much more.
-This is based on a method called semantic segmentation—an AI algorithm is trained to detect and assign a category label to every pixel in the image.
+This is based on a method called semantic segmentation—an algorithm is trained to detect and assign a category label to every pixel in the image.
 Since each image has geocoordinates, it is possible to also visualize those object labels on the map.
-This will allow anyone to easily get a visual reference to different kinds of objects.
+This will let you filter for images that contain specific kinds of objects.

-Object labels are available for licencing as map data.
-Below is the list of the 65 classes of objects that are provided.
+Below is the list of the 65 classes of objects that are provided in the data license.

 |Lane marking (dashed)